kimzuni/longvinter-docker-server/docs/en/README.md

 ## How to Use
 Keep in mind that you'll need to change the [environment variables](#environment-variables).

+After running the server, you can check the server log with the command `docker log longvinter-server`.
+To check in real time, add `-f` at the end.

 ### Docker Compose
 This repository includes an example [docker-compose.yml](/docker-compose.yml) file you can use to set up your server.